Imperial College London

 Glaucoma research: wipe-out of vision after cataract surgery

-Dr Kam has teamed up with colleagues at Moorfields Eye Hospital to jointly design and run a national surveillance study into the risk and incidence of severe visual loss (termed wipe-out) after cataract surgery.
-This is currently being run by the British Ophthalmic Surveillance Unit (part of the Royal College of Ophthalmologists of the UK), supported by a generous grant from the Special Trustees of Moorfields Eye Hospital.
+Dr Kam teamed up with colleagues at Moorfields Eye Hospital to jointly design and run a national surveillance study into the risk and incidence of severe visual loss (termed wipe-out) after cataract surgery.
+The results have been published in an original journal article in Eye in June 2023.
+This was run through the British Ophthalmic Surveillance Unit (part of the Royal College of Ophthalmologists of the UK).

 Protection of eyes in ventilated, critically ill patients